Clothing Line Failure

 It’s a hustle and it’s a battle and the odds are against you, but if you plan it right and have solid designs and not only passion but also a process, you can make it.

-And we’re here to help if you need it.
+And we’re here to help if you need printing for something OTHER THAN A CLOTHING LINE.
 Check out Vacord Screen Printing for more info.